OmniTRAX: Churchill rail line

-BC Rail controversy
+BC Rail

 In 2003, OmniTRAX was one of three companies bidding for BC Rail, a 1441 mi province-owned railroad in British Columbia then being privatized by the government.
 OmniTRAX officials began communicating with provincial officials in 2001, urging the privatization of the railroad.
 Although the British Columbia Liberal Party had pledged during 2001 elections not to sell the road, OmniTRAX officials continued to urge them to do so in 2002.

 BC Rail officials recommended the privatization of the line in the fall of 2002.
 OmniTRAX partnered with BNSF to bid on the line.

 OmniTRAX hired Pilothouse Communications, a Victoria-based lobbyist firm, to represent its interests.
 Pilothouse lobbyist Erik Bornmann bribed two ministerial aides from 2001 to 2003 with cash and gifts in exchange for confidential government documents that were then passed to OmniTRAX.
 Brian Kieran, Pilothouse's owner, claimed he advised OmniTRAX against offering one a gift (a trip to Denver to see a football game), but OmniTRAX officials disregarded his advice.
 Law enforcement officials never charged OmniTRAX with any wrongdoing in regards to the bribery effort or the receipt of stolen documents.

 OmniTRAX ultimately bid C$710 million for BC Rail, a C$4 million increase over its initial second-round bid.
 Although Crown prosecutors believed the improved OmniTRAX bid was related to its receipt of leaked documents, court testimony indicated that the government's bid evaluation team thought the improved offer was merely an attempt to win the auction.
 OmniTRAX dropped out of the auction (police later alleged, based on wiretap information) after its officials came to believe that the provincial government had predetermined Canadian National Railway to be the successful bidder.
 David Basi, an aide to BC Finance Minister Gary Collins, then advised Collins to arrange an unnamed "consolation prize" for OmniTRAX.

-In December 2003, Pat Broe and Dwight Johnson (a vice president of The Broe Group) had dinner at an exclusive Vancouver restaurant with Collins.
+In December 2003, Pat Broe and Dwight Johnson (a vice president of The Broe Group) had dinner at a Vancouver restaurant with Collins.
 Their conversation allegedly regarded the sale of a BC Rail spur line to OmniTRAX.
 The sale of the spur was cancelled after law enforcement officials revealed to Collins that the sale had been compromised due to the disclosure of confidential government information.
 Law enforcement officials investigated the dinner meeting, but never charged Broe, Johnson, or Collins with wrongdoing.
 OmniTRAX strongly asserted it had committed no ethical or legal infractions regarding the meeting.